happyjules/happyjules.github.io/README.md

   - SQL 50 on Leetcode

-**Fun fact:** I thought computers were annoying slow as a kid until I learned how to program it.
+**Fun Fact**: I acquired my taste for good coffee while working in tech and later worked as a barista for a few months.

 👋 **Connect with me:**